AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 - Look for places to share knowledge with the goal of educating the team.
 - If your comment is purely educational, but not critical to meeting the standards, indicate that it's not mandatory for the author to resolve it.
 - If you see something nice, tell the developer, especially when they addressed one of your comments in a great way.
-Code reviews often just focus on mistakes, but they should offer encouragement and appreciation for good practices as well.
+Code reviews often focus on mistakes, but they should offer encouragement and appreciation for good practices as well.
 It's sometimes even more valuable, in terms of mentoring, to tell a developer what they did right than to tell them what they did wrong.

 ## Automation

-Developers can use automation to review DI compiliation, database schema, composer validation, and compliance with the coding standards:
+Developers can use automation to review DI compilation, database schema, composer validation, and compliance with the coding standards:

 - DI compilation—Run the following CLI commands to see if the code can be compiled without any issues.